Open House Festival

 Contents

-The Museum consists of a number of collections including Botanical, Pharmaceutical, Zoological.
 Specimens include whole organisms, dried specimens, fluid preserved material, skeletal material, taxidermy, microscope slides, herbarium specimens and artefacts.
-These are used for teaching inhouse, in workshops for schools and other groups of young people as well as in outreach to the wider public through Open Days for the wider public.
+These are used for teaching inhouse, in workshops for schools and other groups of young people as well as in outreach to the wider public through Open Days and occasional exhibitions.

 There will also be the opportunity to meet and talk to some of those who are currently involved in the work of the Museum.